-Constantly searching for more natural and wholistic remedies, people are turning to apple cider vinegar cures.
-Yet, there is a lot of controversy surrounding this potent liquid, and whether or not it truly lives up to all the hype.
+There is a lot of controversy surrounding apple cider vinegar cures, and whether or not it truly lives up to all the hype.
 We decided to dive deeper into this vinegar and figure out what it is exactly, as well as whether or not it actually benefits our plant-based lifestyle.

 What is Apple Cider Vinegar?